aliuosio/mage2.docker/README.md

 * alternative **OSX docker-compose** file using docker-sync **for better performance**
 * set project directory to where ever you want (as configurable option in .env)
 * [Magerun2](https://github.com/netz98/n98-magerun2) netz98 magerun CLI tools for Magento 2
-* [MySQLTuner Script](https://github.com/major/MySQLTuner-perl) for Mariadb Performance Testing
+* [MySQLTuner Script](https://github.com/major/MySQLTuner-perl) for MariaDB Performance Testing
 * set PHP-FPM minor Versions under 7 (7.0, 7.1, 7.2, 7.3) as configurable option
 * **node / yarn** is setup in PHP Container (Login into PHP Container for usage)
 * setup valid **SSL certificates** with letsencrypt container